 NRG-1 dosing has also been limited by gastrointestinal (GI) side-effects and a theoretical risk of stimulating cancer progression.

-Researchers have shown the NRG-1 acts through two different pathways – HER3 and HER4.
-The HER3 pathway appears primarily responsible for the GI side-effects and the cancer risk, while the HER4 pathway appears primarily responsible for the regenerative effects in the heart.
+NRG-1 acts through two different pathways – HER3 and HER4.
+The HER3 pathway appears primarily responsible for GI side-effects and cancer risk, while the HER4 pathway appears primarily responsible for regenerative effects in the heart.